OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/what-is-drupal.md

 One of Drupal's biggest strengths is its robust suite of data modeling tools.
 Rather then prescribe what your content should consist of, Drupal instead provides you with a user interface for creating a data model that meets your content needs.
 This isn't unique to Drupal, but Drupal has been a leader in this domain for years and is particularly good at it.

 Drupal defines a set of base record types (referred to as entity types) like content, configuration, user account, and vocabulary.
 Using the built-in tools an administrator can create variations of these record types.
-For example, if you were working on site for a food magazine you might create a content type for articles, and another for recipes.
+For example, if you were working on a site for a food magazine you might create a content type for articles, and another for recipes.
 At a high-level both are content, and share many things in common.
 But they each have a unique data model.
 Articles might consist of a title, a body field, a thumbnail image, and a hero image, while a recipe is composed of a name, a description, a list of ingredients, an image, and directions for cooking.
 These individual data points are referred to as *fields* in Drupal.

 Structuring your content in this way makes it easier for editors to manage the content because it is explicit about what data should be entered, and where.
 This structure allows API consumers like a React application to maintain full control over the presentation, and placement, of the data.
 It's also beneficial to Gatsby which can infer information about relationships, and data types, when sourcing data from Drupal.